pkalivas/radiate/docs/source/gp.md

 !!! warning ":construction: Under Construction :construction:"

-    These docs are a work in progress and may not be complete or accurate.
+    As of `6/22/2025`: These docs are a work in progress and may not be complete or fully accurate.
 Please check back later for updates.

 ___

 Genetic Programming (GP) in Radiate enables the evolution of programs represented as **expression trees** and **computational graphs**.
 This powerful feature allows you to solve complex problems by evolving mathematical expressions, decision trees, neural network topologies, and more.

 Radiate's GP implementation provides two core data structures: **Trees** for hierarchical expressions and **Graphs** for complex computational networks.
 Each offers unique capabilities for different problem domains.
 Both the `tree` and `graph` modules come with their own specific chromosomes, codecs and alters to evolve these structures effectively.

+---

 ## Installation